Arangetra Velai: Plot

-This is the turning point of the movie.
 Sivaraman wakes up at night when he hears the phone ring.
 A gang leader called Pakki Ram and Charan Singh have kidnapped the daughter of a rich businessman Sakthinathan and are demanding a ransom of Rs.
 100,000.
 The panicked trio realise they have no idea who Sakthinathan is.
 Sivaraman tries to locate Sakthinathan's number from the telephone directory, only to realise that the phone numbers of the theatre and Sakthinathan have been mistakenly transposed.
 Sivaraman does some quick thinking and comes up with a plan.
 He suggests that they act as the broker between Pakki Ram and Sakthinathan, demand a ransom of Rs.
 4,00,000 from Sakthinathan, return his daughter to him, and earn a profit of Rs.
 3,00,000.
 Fed up with their poverty, the other two agree and the plan is set into motion, but the job isn't easy to carry out while hiding from the police and keeping Pakki Ram and Sakthinathan away from each other.
 Finally, after a struggle, the three rescue the girl from the gang leader and hand her over to Sakthinathan.
 They however are forced to confess the whole game when they encounter the police.
 Sakthinathan tries to shoot Sivaraman, but he escapes and promises Geetha that he is ready with money for her brother's eye operation and tells her to reach Sakthi Nadaga Sabha by morning.
 Nambi and Sivaraman reach Sabha earlier and find out Masha is missing, so they both call police and tell they three are involved and with much sadness, he says he loves Masha, after few minutes, Masha arrives there and rejoices for money.
 Nambi asks why she is late, Masha says she settled the amount, but later Masha learns they said to police feels what happened with fear through heart surrounds her and Masha tells she love Sivaraman, police arrive at Saba, however, Sakthinathan forgives them for having safely rescued his daughter, and instead gives them the money as a prize.